 Tourmaline has an intriguing passport

-There was a lot of confusion about the stone’s identity.
+There is a lot of confusion about the stone’s identity.
 The bright colors of the tourmaline trick many gem lovers, since they think it was emeralds, rubies or sapphires.
 Even the name confuses many.

 Tourmaline and Tiffany’s